matth3w/homebridge-rachio/README.md

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g @leehendricks/homebridge-rachio-platform`
+2. Install this plugin using: `npm install -g homebridge-rachio`
 3. Update your configuration file.
 See `config.json` snippet below.

 # Webhook Support
-`homebridge-rachio-platform` uses webhooks to update Homekit accessory status in real time when a Rachio schedule is executing.
+`homebridge-rachio` uses webhooks to update Homekit accessory status in real time when a Rachio schedule is executing.

 In order to support webhooks, you must know your external network IP address and have the ability to open/forward a port from that IP address to your internal Homebridge server (typically a modem or router on your local network).
 Please do not file issues to this repository related to network configuration issues.